-There are two main mounting systems for bike racks - roof bar and tow ball
+There are two main mounting systems for carrying bikes on your car - roof bar and tow ball

 Best bike racks for mountain bikes

 - Thule Proride 598, £100 – ROOF BAR WINNER